stjeong/rasp_vusb/README.md

 How to Test
 ================================
-Now, you can run "InputController.exe" on your Windows PC.
+Now, you can run "InputController.exe (from /bin/v1_0_0_0/InputController.zip)" on your Windows PC.
 As soon as run, it will find "usb_server" program which is run in Raspberry PI and connect it automatically.

 At first, InputController parse input as mouse data.
-So you move to specific position but need to calculate.
+So you can move to specific position as whatever you want but need to calculate for your circumstances.
 If you move to x = 50, y = 100 and your monitor's resolution is 1920 * 1080, your input has to be like this,

 ```
 x = 50 * 32767 / 1920 = 853